jmcunx/loan/README.md

 ## loan -- Show Loan Details

+**Note:** Starting October 12 2023, GitHub is forcing me to use my Cell Phone for 2FA to allow access to my repositories.
+I do not want Microsoft to have access to my phone.
+So updates to this project will no longer occur on GitHub.
+I will make a note of where source can be retrieved from on my Gemini Capsule once everything is moved off of GitHub.
+Capsule: gemini://gem.sdf.org/jmccue/ or mirror gemini://sdf.org/jmccue/

 loan(1) will create a report showing Loan Details over the length of the loan.